4bitFox/hisense_a7cc/README.md

 After that you can open the pan.baidu.com link and you are logged in.
 You need the BaiDu app to download.

-Put stock rom files on Sd Card formatted as FAT32.
+Put stock rom files on SD Card formatted as FAT32.
 There should be a folder named HNR320T_TF at the root of the SD Card which then contains the bin files.

 Put the SD Card in your phone and press E-Ink Button + VolUp + Power Button.
 It should then flash the screen after a few seconds.
 Release the buttons.
 It should now install the stock rom.